 Parker & Lenox

 At the front (Parker) of this not too difficult to find speakeasy is a diner serving up great tasting burgers.
 In the back (Lenox), after entering through a narrow hallway the decor is reminiscent of a 1930s jazz club.
 The lively, upbeat atmosphere and sound system make this an amazing venue for listening to live jazz.
-Libations here are very good and the live music starts around 10 PM.
+Drinks here are very good and the live music starts around 10 PM.
 Parker and Lenox is a great destination to bring a date or attend with a group of friends.
 If you will be going on a weekend it is advisable to make a reservation by contacting them from their Facebook page.
 (Calle Milán 14)

-This is a no frills establishment known for their excellent mojitos.
+Mexico City’s original cocktail bar is a no frills establishment known for their excellent mojitos.
 It is located beside Parker & Lenox, which makes it a good stop-gap if you are unable to get in next door.
 The friendly, efficient bartenders help make this a fun place to enjoy strong drinks and listen to old time music from the 70’s – 90’s.
 (Milan 18)